andersle/chemometrics/exercises/README.md

 * **Run the notebooks in Binder:** Press [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/andersle/chemometrics/main?filepath=%2Fexercises) to launch an interactive environment where you can run the notebooks without any local setup.

-* **Run the notebooks in [Google Colab](https://colab.research.google.com/)**: Follow these steps:
+* **Run the notebooks in Google Colab:** Follow these steps:
     1. Navigate to the exercise notebook you want to open on GitHub.
     2. Copy the URL and modify it by replacing `github.com` with `githubtocolab.com`.
     3. Open the modified URL in your browser.
 This will open the notebook in Google Colab.
-    4. **Important:** To access data files, you'll need to download them individually from the GitHub repository and upload them to your Colab environment.
-You can use the following command in a Colab code cell to download a file:
+    4. **Important:** To access data files, you may need to download them individually from the GitHub repository and upload them to your Colab environment.
+You can find code to do this within the notebook.

 * **Clone the repository:** If you prefer to work locally, you can clone the repository to your computer: